 To utilize the batch scan feature, follow the steps below:

 Download and print the MerusCase Separator Sheet, which is also available from the Forms & Templates section of any case.
+For best results, print the separator sheets on white paper.

 Insert a separator sheet between each of the documents you wish to separate.